Somali language: Writing system

+Resources

+Several digital collections of texts in the Somali language have been developed in recent decades.
+These corpora include Kaydka Af Soomaaliga (KAF), Bangiga Af Soomaaliga, the Somali Web Corpus (soWaC), a Somali read-speech corpus, Asaas (Beginning in Somali) and a Web-Based Somali Language Model and text Corpus called Wargeys (Newspaper in Somali).

 Numbers and calendrical terms

 Numbers

-For all number between 11 kow iyo toban and 99 sagaashal iyo sagaal it is equally correct to switch the placement of the numbers, although larger numbers is some dialects prefer to place the 10s numeral first.
+For all numbers between 11 kow iyo toban and 99 sagaashal iyo sagaal, it is equally correct to switch the placement of the numbers, although larger numbers is some dialects prefer to place the 10s numeral first.
 For example 25 may both be written as labaatan iyo shan and shan iyo labaatan (lit.
 Twenty and Five & Five and Twenty).

 Although neither the Latin nor Osmanya scripts accommodate this numerical switching.